Caylytical01/aisd-jse-07-objects-1/README.md

 ```

 **Explanation:**
-- You can access the properties of an object using dot notation, which allows you to retrieve the values associated with each property.
+- The first console.log statement prints the label "First Name:", followed by the value of person.firstName, which is accessed using dot notation.
+This returns "John".
+- The second statement does the same for the occupation property, displaying "Occupation:" followed by the value, which is "Software Developer".
+- Accessing properties with dot notation is essential for working with objects in JavaScript.

-## 4. **Looping Through the Friends Array**
+## 4. **Loop Through the Friends Array**
 Now, you will loop through the `friends` array within the `person` object and print each friend's name.

 - [ ] Add the following code to your `index.js`: